JacksonBurns/fastprop/README.md

     - Enable/Disable dropping of zero-variance parameters (disabled by default; faster, but often less accurate)

     ~~- Enable/Disable dropping of co-linear descriptors (disabled by default; faster, decreased accuracy)~~ _WIP_
-    - _not configurable_: `fastprop` will always rescale input feature, drop columns with no values, and impute missing values with the mean per-column
+    - _not configurable_: `fastprop` will always rescale input features, drop columns with no values, and impute missing values with the per-feature mean
  3. Training
     - Number of Repeats: How many times to split/train/test on the dataset (increments random seed by 1 each time).

+    _and_
     - Number of FNN layers (default 2; repeated fully connected layers of hidden size)
     - Hidden Size: number of neurons per FNN layer (default 1800)